Accessibility of Global Properties from Internal Quantum Reference Frame Perspectives: Accessibility Analysis: What Can Internal Observers Access?

 A physical example from the classical world to keep in mind in the subsequent discussion would be as follows: Consider a set of three trains, all moving at potentially different speeds on the tracks.\footnote{We thank Andrea Di Biagio for conceiving the original version of the train-track scenario illustrating systems that measure relative position and absolute momentum.} Each train represents one of the systems $A, B,$ and $C$.
 From within each train, one can send out light signals and thus measure the relative location of the other systems relative to oneself.
 Moreover, Alice and Charlie can each look at the other trains and infer their absolute momenta (with respect to the tracks), e.g.~by counting how many times the train wheels rotate in a given time frame.
 We assume that they cannot look down onto the wheels of their own train and thus cannot access their own absolute momentum.
 The tracks are taken to be perfectly homogeneous such that there is no visible position reference outside of the tracks relative to which the absolute location of any of the vehicles could be defined.
 Thus, we are dealing with a translation-invariant setup, in which there is nevertheless a sense of absolute momentum.\\

 In what follows, let us assume that Eve prepares a state of the form

 The example state from the previous section corresponds to the special case $z_1=z_2 =z$.
 For greater generality, we now consider a scenario where Eve prepares $A$ and $C$ in an entangled state with a relative phase $\varphi$.
-In this case, the states in the perspectives of Alice and Charlie (conditioned on being at the origin) are
+In this case, after projecting on a single charge sector $P$ of her choice, the states in the perspectives of Alice and Charlie (conditioned on being at the origin) are

 where

 We will use this example to discuss to what extent the internal observers can infer the values of the total momentum $P$ and the relative phase $\varphi$ \enquote{from inside}.
 We do so by progressively granting them access to more resources.